awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. Begin the upgrade by using Windows PowerShell to open the installation media volume you attached to the instance\.

-   1. If you are upgrading to Windows Server 2019, run the following:
+   1. If you are upgrading to Windows Server 2016 or later, run the following:

       ```
       ./setup.exe /auto upgrade